 Time is essential for any business, even a startup.
 Every day must contribute to the attainment of your goals.

 To determine how many steps you’ve made forward, evaluate what important tasks you’ve finished.
 This will help you keep focused on the priorities you have set.
 You can create an achievement list to check whether you’re accomplishing your objectives.

 Besides that, you need to improve on increasing your productivity.
 It’s essential to ask what you have to work on and put them into your calendar.

 Staying On Track

 Now that you have a guide on how to boost your productivity, the next challenge will be implementing them.
 Turn these techniques into team habits.
 Building habits may take time, but it will be worth it in the long run.
-Productivity will not only be a goal but rather a culture your startup breathes on naturally.
+Productivity will not only be a goal but rather a culture your startup breathes naturally.
 If you do this, you’ll find that increasing your productivity can be achieved.
-Your efforts will be, one day, paid off.
+Your efforts will, one day, pay off.